Asymmetries of Service: Interdependence and Synchronicity: Analyzing and Decomposing the Hawkes Cluster Stochastic Model

 \section{Analyzing and Decomposing the Hawkes Cluster Stochastic Model}

-In this section, we establish the foundational analysis of the core stochastic models in this paper, leading to methodology that supports our pursuit of the service asymmetry questions asked throughout the rest of the paper.
+In this second section within Part I of the paper, we establish the foundational analysis of the core stochastic models in this paper, leading to methodology \editTwo{for answering} the service asymmetry questions \editTwo{we ask} throughout the rest of the paper.
 Specifically, Section~\ref{decompSec} deepens the connection between Hawkes processes and parking functions through a novel alternate definition of the cluster model, and Section~\ref{limitSec} employs this definition to illuminate the limiting behavior of the model at the extremes of its parameters.